Kdog0131/robotics-mastery/notes/robotics/lesson-02-pose.md

 3. What happens to x,y and theta when a robot srives foward without turning: Only x and y will be affected and theta will be the same because the robot is moving to a new position.
 However, ethier x or y will change depending on the angle theta is currently set to.

 What I got wrong: I misunderstood theta meaning movement when it actually means the direction the robot is facing.

+Open Questions: "How exactly does the computer calculate how much x and y change at theta=45 degrees."